LTUC/amman-dotnet-401d2/Curriculum/Class02/lab/README.md

 		- View Balance
 		- Withdraw Money
 		- Add Money (not standard, but for this exercise it will be....)
-=	- Keep asking the user to choose a transaction until they choose to 'exit' the application
+		- Keep asking the user to choose a transaction until they choose to 'exit' the application.
 	- Exception Handling.
 Implement `try`, `catch`, `finally` and a `throw` within your program.
 - A few things to keep in mind:
-	- Make sure the user can't go below a zero balance
+	- Make sure the user can't go below a zero balance.
 	- You **cannot** unit test console `WriteLine` or `Readline`s.
 	- Make sure your methods are just returning values and not reading input from the console.

-- When running your application, it should activate the user interface without any direct code manipulation
+- When running your application, it should activate the user interface without any direct code manipulation.

 - **Stay within scope of the what we have learned so far in the class.**
-	- if we have not officially learned the concept you are trying to implement, then don't use it.
+	- If we have not officially learned the concept you are trying to implement, then don't use it.
 	- Ask the instructor or TA if you have any questions about the scope.